 Table of Contents

-Mohd Javaid, Abid Haleem, Shanay Rab, Rajiv Suman
+Mohd Javaid, Abid Haleem, Shanay Rab, and Rajiv Suman

-Anton Saveliev, Irina Vatamaniuk, Maksim Letenkov., Roman Lakovlev
+Anton Saveliev, Irina Vatamaniuk, Maksim Letenkov, and Roman Lakolev

-Low-cost Delivery and Telepresence Robot for COVID-19 Crisis
+Chapter 4 ◾ Low-Cost Delivery and Telepresence Robot for the COVID-19 Crisis

-Concept of an Autonomous Robot for Medical Services, Rehabilitation, and Music Therapy for Pandemics
+Chapter 5 ◾ Concept of an Autonomous Robot for Medical Services, Rehabilitation and Music Therapy for Pandemics

 Hooman Samani is a Lecturer in Machine Learning, AI for Robotics at the School of Engineering, Computing and Mathematics, University of Plymouth, UK.
 He has worked as an associate professor and the founder and director of the AIART (Artificial Intelligence and Robotics Technology Laboratory) lab at National Taipei University of Taiwan.
 He holds a PhD degree in Robotics from the National University of Singapore (NUS) and has worked as a Research Fellow at the Keio-NUS CUTE Centre, a joint research centre between NUS and Keio University of Japan.
 He is actively serving several robotics and AI related journals and conferences as editorial board member, organizing committee member, workshop organizer and reviewer.
 Apart from academia, he has work experience in Philips and Posco as well as R&D projects in different industrial sectors that have rounded-out his experiences.
 He was featured in many international media such as Discovery Channel, New Scientist and Reuters, starring his research in the emerging field of Cognitive Robotics.
 In tandem with his research in robotics, he has participated and won several international RoboCup competitions.